Bozeman, Montana: 21st century

-From a rank of sixth in the early 1980s, Bozeman has grown to become the fourth largest city in Montana.
+From a rank of sixth in the early 1980s, Bozeman has grown to become the fourth-largest city in Montana.

 Growth in the Gallatin Valley prompted the Gallatin Airport Authority in 2009 to expand the Gallatin Field Airport with two new gates, an expanded passenger screening area, and a third baggage carousel.
 Subsequently, Gallatin Field was renamed Bozeman Yellowstone International Airport.

-Bozeman has been one of Montana's fastest growing cities from 1990 into the new millennium, currently growing at a fluctuating rate of 2–3% annually.
+Bozeman has been one of Montana's fastest-growing cities from 1990 into the new millennium, currently growing at a fluctuating rate around 2–3% annually.

-In 2009, a natural gas explosion on the 200 block of East Main Street destroyed five buildings housing several businesses including Boodles restaurant and the Montana Trails Gallery.
-The explosion, caused by a separation in an underground gas line, killed a 36-year-old gallery employee and the resulting fire burned for more than a day.
+In 2009, a natural gas explosion on the 200 block of East Main Street destroyed five buildings housing several businesses, including Boodles Restaurant and the Montana Trails Gallery.
+The explosion, caused by a separation in an underground gas line, killed a 36-year-old gallery employee, and the resulting fire burned for more than a day.

-That same year, city officials were criticized for requesting job applicants provide their user names and passwords to social networking sites.

-In 2021, it was reported that median home price in Bozeman were about 75% above the national median, while the median household income was 25% below the national median.

 Geography

 Bozeman is located at an elevation of 4820 ft.
 The Bridger Mountains are to the north-northeast, the Tobacco Root Mountains to the west-southwest, the Big Belt Mountains and Horseshoe Hills to the northwest, the Hyalite Peaks of the northern Gallatin Range to the south and the Spanish Peaks of the northern Madison Range to the south-southwest.
 Bozeman is east of the continental divide, and Interstate 90 passes through the city.
 It is 84 mi east of Butte, 125 mi west of Billings, and 93 mi north of Yellowstone National Park.

-According to the United States Census Bureau, the city has a total area of 19.15 sqmi, of which 19.12 sqmi is land and 0.03 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 19.15 sqmi, of which 0.03 sqmi is covered by water.